siilike/gradle-javascript-toolkit/README.md

 The plugin supports running all Node tasks continuously.
 By default only module tasks are run continuously, any modifications that would cause libraries to be rebuilt or other major changes require restarting the build.

 Gradle waits for the relevant build to finish before continuing with other tasks, so the task outputs can be used as inputs for other tasks.

+Fast refresh is also supported, but requires trusting the SSL certificate (CN=127.0.0.1) at [`resources/certs/cert.crt`](resources/certs/cert.crt) in your browser first.
+To enable fast refresh use the `-Phmr` flag.

+## Dependency analysis

+  * `webpack-visualizer-plugin` output is stored under the relevant library or module directories
+  * using `madge`: `tools/node_modules/.bin/madge --webpack-config=build/webpack.{module}.js --extensions=js,jsx --image=build/{module}.svg js/{module}/index.js`
+  * a text-based dependency tree is output in non-continuous development mode to `build/{module}.deps` (relative dependencies are output only for the first occurrence)